oprypin/crsfml/gitbook/window-inputs.md

 ## Keyboard

 The class that provides access to the keyboard state is [Keyboard]({{book.api}}/Keyboard.html).
-It only contains one function, `is_key_pressed`, which checks the current state of a key (pressed or released).
-It is a static function, so you don't need to instantiate [Keyboard]({{book.api}}/Keyboard.html) to use it.
+It only contains one class method, `is_key_pressed`, which checks the current state of a key (pressed or released).
+It is a class method, so you don't need to instantiate [Keyboard]({{book.api}}/Keyboard.html) to use it.

-This function directly reads the keyboard state, ignoring the focus state of your window.
+This class method directly reads the keyboard state, ignoring the focus state of your window.
 This means that `is_key_pressed` may return true even if your window is inactive.

 ```ruby
 if SF::Keyboard.is_key_pressed(SF::Keyboard::Left)